samternent/samternent/README.md

 ## Highlights

 - 🦫 I work full-time as a Principal Developer at [Teamwork](https://github.com/Teamwork).
-- 👨‍💻 I run a free and open-source social football app at [FootballSocial.app](https://footballsocial.app).
+- 👨‍💻 I build an open-source social football app at [FootballSocial.app](https://footballsocial.app).
-- 🧬 I own [Team Concords Limited](https://www.teamconcords.com/).
+- 🧬 I run [Team Concords Limited](https://www.teamconcords.com/).
 An independent software company with an interest in cryptography.
 - 🌐 I've been working remotely since 2016.